 - Inconsistencies in third party parcel boundaries, causing an object to be misidentified as belonging to a neighbouring property.

 - Definitional differences, where your working definition is subtly different from ours (such as our current Building Footprint definition excluding rooftop carparks).

 - What we like to term "forgivable errors" where, on clicking the MapBrowser link provided with every AI Parcel output, you may think to yourself "I appreciate why that would have happened".
 This is most noticeable for the Construction Site class, where the Precision is decreased by picking up things such as landscaper's yards full of rubble and trucks, and the Recall is decreased mostly by examples of the first stage of construction, which is usually just an area of dirt with no obvious construction occurring.

-We are correct approximately <Precision %> of the time, in cases where we said "Yes".
-For example, we are correct 98.5% of the time in cases where we said "Yes, this is a swimming pool".
+We are correct approximately < P recision %> of the time, in cases where we said "Yes".
+For example, in Gen 2 we were correct 99% of the time in cases where we said "Yes, this is a swimming pool".

 We find approximately <Recall %> percent of the parcels which should actually say "Yes".
-For example we find approximately 92% of the parcels containing a swimming pool which actually do contain a swimming pool.
+For example, in Gen 2 we found approximately 94% of the parcels containing a swimming pool which actually do contain a swimming pool.

 Recall is about whether the model accidentally misses parcels which should be picked up as "Yes". e.g. if we miss flagging a swimming pool because it is hidden completely under trees on the assessed imagery date, it reduces the Recall.

 Precision and recall summary by attribute (Gen 2 content)